-In order to estimate the projected sensitivity to $\epsilon^2$ , a comprehensive simulation of the experiment was carried out using the Geant4 simulation package developed for the PRad experiment [8].
-The simulation used a hybrid event generator that was built by combining the Madgraph5 generator [27] for the Bethe-Heitler process with the Geant4 generator (with Bethe-Heitler turned off) to utilize the best features of the two generators.
-The background was simulated for 200 s of beamtime and then scaled by sampling the number of events bin-by-bin to give the expected background for 30 days of 100 nA, 3.3 GeV beam.
+In order to estimate the projected sensitivity to $\epsilon^2$ , a comprehensive simulation of the experiment was carried out using the Geant4 simulation package developed for the PRad experiment [9].
+The simulation used a hybrid event generator that was built by combining the Madgraph5 generator [34] for the Bethe-Heitler process with the Geant4 generator (with Bethe-Heitler turned off) to utilize the best features of the two generators.
+The background was simulated for 200 s of beamtime and then scaled by sampling the number of events bin-by-bin to The production rates for the X particle are calculated using the rate equation (Eq.
+14) from Ref.
+[35] and rearranged to give the sentitivity as: